SherbyRobotics/racecar/doc/README.md

 ## Mechanical calibration
 **Note**: Mechanical calibration has already been done.
 Normally you only need to perform [software calibration](#sofware-calibration).

 1. Make sure the Arduino is flashed with the default firmware: [`main.cpp`](../racecar_arduino/Controller/src/main.cpp).
+(See flash procedure in the Launch section here: [`README`](../README.md)).
 When the RaceCar's power board is activated, the arduino will send a zero steering value.
 2. Unscrew that screw:

     ![steering_1](steering_1.jpg)